Compression Fractures and Kyphoplasty

 How physical therapist help.

-A complete evaluation will be perform by the physical therapist, this evaluation will include, your medical history, the medications you have been taking and the current symptoms (if any).
+A complete evaluation will be performed by the physical therapist, this evaluation will include, your medical history, the medications you have been taking and the current symptoms (if any).
 You will further discuss your daily activities with the therapist so as the help him or her to be able to design your treatment plan which will aim at your total recovery.

 The therapist will be helping you to regain the lost strength and mobility suffered as the result of the fracture.
 The following are the activities the physical therapist will be taking you through:

-- Pain Management: During the recovery stage, the main goal for the therapist is to make sure that the pain and the inflammation is reduce around the affected area.
+- Pain Management: During the recovery stage, the main goal for the therapist is to make sure that the pain and the inflammation are reduced around the affected area.
 The use of manual therapy which will include the mobilization of the soft tissues and also gentle massaging will be done in order to help in the reduction of pain and the application of ice will also help.
 When the fracture is healed, the use of moist heat will help clear the remaining pain.

-- Flexibility exercises: The therapist will help you perform some gentle and flexible exercises that will be for the spinal region like the neck, thoracic, lumber hip and the shoulder areas.
+- Flexibility exercises: The therapist will help you perform some gentle and flexible exercises that will be for the spinal region like the neck, thoracic, lumber hip, and the shoulder areas.

 - Strengthening exercises: Bones gets strengthen at the application of force on them.
-Physical therapist will be prescribing some weight – bearing exercises that will help in the stimulation of the bone strength.
-The upper and lower part of the lower parts of the body including the abdominal muscles will also have bone form of exercise to strengthen the muscles and the bones within the region.
+A physical therapist will be prescribing some weight – bearing exercises that will help in the stimulation of the bone strength.
+The upper and lower part of the lower parts of the body including the abdominal muscles will also have a bone form of exercise to strengthen the muscles and the bones within the region.

 - Posture and Movement Education: Your therapist will educate you on the best and safe posture and spinal position to be taking and how to maintain it.
 This will help protect the vertebrae from unnecessary stress.
 For instance, you will be taught on the best position to take while sleeping, while sitting and standing.
 The therapist will also teach you about the proper body mechanics while undergoing a task at home like bending and lifting.
 He will design an individual home-exercise program for you.
 This is to help you continue exercising even when you might have completed your program (physical therapy).